cresqnt-sys/MultiScope/README.md

 ## 🚀 Getting Started

 ### Prerequisites
+OR JUST USE THE EXE FILE IN RELEASES!!!
 - Python
 - Git (for cloning the repository)
 - Bloxstrap (RPC REQUIRED | Multi-Instance Optional)